Home » Dessert Recipes » Easy Apple Pie Filling

 It’s as easy as apple pie—pun intended.
 Keep reading to find out how.

 1. Prepare the apples.
 First, peel, core, and thinly slice them.
 (Remember, even slices mean even cooking).
-Once prepared, place the apple slices in a bowl and sprinkle some lemon juice.
-Now you can set the bowl aside as you prepare the other ingredients.
+Once prepared, place the apple slices in a bowl and toss with sugar and lemon juice.
+Set the bowl aside as you prepare the other ingredients.

 2. Cook the base.
 Place a large pan over medium heat.
-In this pan, melt together the light brown sugar, granulated sugar, butter, vanilla extract, ground cinnamon, a pinch of salt, and ¼ cup of water.
-Occasionally give the mixture a good stir as it forms into a smooth mixture.
-The fragrance here is to die for 🤤
+In this pan, melt together the butter, brown sugar, vanilla extract, ground cinnamon, a pinch of salt, and water.
+Occasionally, give the mixture a good stir as it forms into a smooth mixture.
+The fragrance during this part is divine.

 3. Add the apples.
 Once the base is ready, stir in the apple slices until they’re nicely covered in the mixture.
-You can now cover the pan and cook—stirring occasionally—for about 4 to 6 minutes.
+You can now cover the pan and cook, stirring occasionally, for 4 to 6 minutes.
 The apples should begin to soften but still hold their shape.

 4. Thicken the filling.
 Stir together cornstarch and water (2 tablespoons each) into a small bowl to create a slurry.
 You can then slowly pour this into the pan while continuously stirring the apple mixture for a few minutes.
 This gives the mixture a glossy and sauce-like consistency.